-Our writing will involve most genres, particularly the narrative writing of ghost stories, the diary of Anne Boleyn, formal letter writing to companies and some of our favourite authors, play-scripts based on Romeo and Juliet, as well as poetry in the style of Shakespeare’s sonnets!
+Our writing will involve most genres, particularly the narrative writing of ghost stories, the diary of Anne Boleyn, explanation texts and play-scripts based on Romeo and Juliet!

-In Music, we will be learning to read, write and compose music.
-We will be learning to play glockenspiels as well as learning to appreciate music of others including songs by famous US artists, Jazz musicians and Soul singers.
+In music, we will be learning to read, write and compose music.
+We will continue our learning to play ukuleles as well as learning to appreciate music of others including songs by famous US artists, Jazz musicians and Soul singers.